 Ad agencies and partners have one destination to get relevant and approved content from your organisation.

 Self explanatory systems lower the burden on the marketing department to handle usage support for external partners.

 Using a DAM system enables you to embed content from one source to multiple outputs.
 The same content could be used for both web and print.
 Obviously optimised for each format.
 The "single source” concept dramatically save your organisation a huge amount of time.
 This as you don’t need to have multiple copies of the same file in different formats.
 Updating and/or replacing a file is also much more simple as only one file will be replaced.

-A proper DAM enables content delivery and ensures correct distribution of files in correct version!
+A proper DAM enables content delivery and ensures the correct distribution of files in the correct version!

 Also read: What is digital asset management?

 3. Structuring your digital assets

 A digital asset management system handles and manages content with a clearly defined author and/or ownership.
 It lets you store content such as documents, movies and pictures or basically any other type of digital document.
 Structuring your data enables you to keep multiple versions of same product.
 The need to store the same product in different versions is easy if your DAM supports structuring in an effective manner.

 A common use case is when a specific product is updated.
 Maybe getting a new color combination.
 The old product images need to stay a while longer as the product is still in stock.
 But in parallel you want to start building marketing material based on the new and updated product.
 With structured content, you’ll be able to handle multiple versions of the same product without the risk of using the wrong version.

 4. Maintaining reliability and transparency across the organization